 Returning Your Ballot

 You may return your vote-by-mail ballot by mail or in person.
 If you plan to mail, please allow at least a week for your ballot to reach our office.
 You may also return your ballot in person to a secure ballot intake station at any of our three elections offices or at an early voting location during hours of operation.
 Ballot intake station locations and early voting dates and hours will be posted on this website prior to each election.
-To track your vote-by-mail ballot from the time your request is processed until the voted ballot is received back in the elections office, or to receive vote-by-mail status notifications, select a link below:
+To track your vote-by-mail ballot from the time your request is processed until the voted ballot is received back in the elections office, or to sign up for vote-by-mail ballot notifications and check for status updates, select a link below: